Dean's Alumni Awards

 Dean's Alumni Award badge

-Every year we celebrate our Temerty Medicine alumni community's impact with the Dean’s Alumni Awards, as selected by an alumni committee.
+Every year we celebrate our Temerty Medicine alumni community's impact with the Dean’s Alumni Awards, as selected by a committee of volunteers including alumni.
 We highlight the contributions of our alumni as they advance clinical care, health research, medical education and more.

 Recipients of the 2024 Dean's Alumni Awards